• Home

 Make-Ahead Tips

-You can brown the beef the night before and refrigerate it in the slow cooker insert.
-In the morning, add the tomato juice, broth, and vegetables and start cooking.
+You can brown the beef ahead of time, then store it in the slow cooker insert.
+In the morning, add the tomato juice, broth, and veggies and start cooking.
+You can put the insert directly from the refrigerator into the slow cooker base.
+Just add a few minutes to the total cook time since it’s starting cold.

 Frequently Asked Questions